vickymhs/CSC510_Project_LectureAid/README.md

 4. Word Processing Logic was done with the help of Spacy.
 Documentation can be viewed here: https://spacy.io/api/doc

-5. Text extraction for powerpoint files was done with the packaga python-pptx.
-Documentation can be viewed here: https://python-pptx.readthedocs.io/en/latest/index.html

-6. Returning the questions with the relevant links was done with the help of people_also_ask library.
+5. Returning the questions with the relevant links was done with the help of people_also_ask library.
 Documentation can be seen here: https://pypi.org/project/people-also-ask/

 ## The interesting UI part